cda-tum/mqt/docs/handbook/05_benchmarking.md

 # Benchmarking Software and Design Automation Tools for Quantum Computing

-Tools like the ones proposed above are key in order to support end-users in the realization of their quantum computing application.
+Tools like the ones proposed above are key in order to support end users in the realization of their quantum computing applications.
 And, thankfully, a huge variety of tools has been proposed in the past—with many more to come.
 However, whenever such a quantum software tool is proposed, it is important to empirically evaluate its performance and to compare it to the state of the art.
 For that purpose, proper benchmarks are needed.
 To provide those, MQT Bench is proposed, which offers over $70,000$ benchmarks on various abstraction levels (depending on what level the to-be-evaluated software tool operates on).
 Having all those benchmarks in a single repository enables an increased comparability, reproducibility, and transparency.
-To make the benchmarks as accessible as possible, MQT Bench comes as an easy-to-use website that is hosted at [www.cda.cit.tum.de/mqtbench/](https://www.cda.cit.tum.de/mqtbench/).
+To make the benchmarks as accessible as possible, MQT Bench comes as an easy-to-use website that is hosted at [www.cda.cit.tum.de/mqtbench/](https://www.cda.cit.tum.de/mqtbench/) and as a Python package available on [PyPI](https://pypi.org/project/mqt.bench/).

 ```{raw} latex
 \vspace*{3em}